yukicyk/nanopore-bac-genome-assembly/README.md

 - Schema A+ — Run Manifest & Metadata (wet‑lab centric)
 - Schema B — Workflow Samples (pipeline centric)

 Why two?
-The wet‑lab needs a comprehensive, auditable record per run; the workflow only needs a few columns to analyze reads.
-You maintain one detailed file per run (Schema A+) and derive a slim table for the pipeline (Schema B).
+We keep a comprehensive, auditable record of metadeata per sequencing run; while this workflow only needs a few columns to analyze sequencing reads.
+We maintain one detailed metadata file per experiment (Schema A+) and derive a slim table for the pipeline (Schema B).

-### Schema A+ — Run Manifest & Metadata (wet‑lab centric)
+### Schema A+ — Run Manifest & Metadata (wet‑lab)

 - File: one TSV per sequencing run (e.g., `data/manifests/run_YYYYMMDD.tsv`).
 - Audience: wet‑lab, QA/GLP, future audits and automation.